github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/accessing-github-using-two-factor-authentication.md

 If you chose to set up two-factor authentication using a TOTP application on your smartphone, you can generate an authentication code for {% data variables.product.product_name %} at any time.
 In most cases, just launching the application will generate a new code.
 You should refer to your application's documentation for specific instructions.

 If you delete your authenticator application after configuring two-factor authentication, you'll need to provide your recovery code to get access to your account.
 Many TOTP apps support the secure backup of your authentication codes in the cloud and can be restored if you lose access to your device.
 For more information, see "[AUTOTITLE](/authentication/securing-your-account-with-two-factor-authentication-2fa/recovering-your-account-if-you-lose-your-2fa-credentials)."

+### Using a security key

+If you've set up a security key on your account, and your browser supports security keys, you can use it to complete your sign in.

+1. Using your username and password, sign in to {% data variables.product.product_name %} through your browser.
+1. If you use a physical security key, ensure it's connected to your device.
+1. To trigger the security key prompt from your operating system, select "Use security key".
+1. Select the appropriate option in the prompt.
+Depending on your security key configuration, you may type a PIN, complete a biometric prompt, or use a physical security key.

 {% ifversion fpt or ghec %}